CubertCoin/cubertcoin/SECURITY.md

 - The Treasury multisig is self-custodied across **separate physical devices**, including at least one hardware wallet, to reduce single-device compromise risk.
 - No single device or session has unilateral control over treasury funds.
-- Liquidity and team token allocations, once locked via Streamflow, are governed by **immutable smart contracts** — not even the Founder can bypass them before the unlock date.
+- Liquidity and team token allocations, once locked via Streamflow, are governed by **immutable smart contracts**, not even the Founder can bypass them before the unlock date.
 As the project grows, the plan is to evolve toward additional independent signers on the Treasury multisig, per the [Governance Charter](./governance/), Article IV.

 ## 🧯 Emergency Contacts